-If you are looking for Lake Windermere hotels and Bowness-on-Windermere hotels, you won’t find a more romantic and beautiful location than Storrs Hall.
+If you are looking for a hotel on the shores of Lake Windermere, which is close to Bowness-on-Windermere, you won’t find a more romantic and beautiful location than Storrs Hall.
 You can enjoy direct access to the lake and attractions while benefiting from the comfort and tranquility of the hotel.

-The Hall is set in 17 acres of grounds, including areas of woodland and immaculately kept lawns, much of which have spectacular views of the Lake and nearby fells.
+The Hall is set in 17 acres of grounds and enjoys spectacular views of Lake Windermere and surrounding fells.
 While there are many hotels to choose from in Windermere, Storrs Hall stands out from the crowd because of its history and unique location.
-For this reason, this finest of hotels in lake Windermere has enchanted its many visitors since the 19th century.

 Lake Windermere is set in the Lake District National Park, which is one of the most tranquil and scenic parts of the British Isles.
 Since 2017, the Lake District has been a UNESCO World Heritage Site, giving it the recognition it deserves as one of the most stunning places on the planet.
 Lake Windermere is famed for its glittering, clear waters, picturesque small islands, and its views of the spectacular hills and fells of the national park.
 The lake is 10.5 miles long, one mile wide and around 220 feet deep, and it was part of the inspiration for Arthur Ransome’s 1930 children’s story Swallows and Amazons.
 Windermere is the largest natural lake in England, and visitors from all around the world are drawn to the scenery, lakeside walks, boat trips and the historic town of Bowness-on-Windermere.

 Storrs Hall – 4 Star Luxury Hotel near Bowness-on-Windermere